Guang168/DecredCNJournal/201902_DecredJournalCN.md

 ## 外联活动

-In February, @Dustorf proposed and passed his plans for [marketing](https://proposals.decred.org/proposals/c84a76685e4437a15760033725044a15ad832f68f9d123eb837337060a09f86e) and [events](https://proposals.decred.org/proposals/d3e7f159b9680c059a3d4b398de2c8f6627108f28b7d61a3f10397acb4b5e509) for the remainder of 2019.
-This is an exciting development that further decentralizes Decred by shifting more direct over spending to the stakeholders.
-There was vigorous discussion and many good questions, but the proposals were approved by 83% and 89% of participating tickets.
+In February, @Dustorf proposed his plans for [marketing](https://proposals.decred.org/proposals/c84a76685e4437a15760033725044a15ad832f68f9d123eb837337060a09f86e) and [events](https://proposals.decred.org/proposals/d3e7f159b9680c059a3d4b398de2c8f6627108f28b7d61a3f10397acb4b5e509) for the remainder of 2019 and these were passed by stakeholder voting.
+This is an exciting development that further decentralizes Decred by shifting more direct control over spending to the stakeholders.
+There was vigorous discussion and many good questions, but the proposals were approved by 83% and 89% of tickets that voted.

 With an approved budget, work began in earnest on the scope of the proposals.
 Planning is underway on NYC Blockchain Week, which coincides with Consensus.
 More information should be announced within two weeks on these plans.